 This guide explains which French corporate tax rates apply depending on your business structure and turnover, as well as the conditions for paying corporate tax in France.
 This guide to corporate taxes in France and French corporate tax rates covers:

-- French corporate tax rates
+- The corporate tax system in France

-- French corporate tax regimes
+- Who pays corporate tax in France?

-- French corporate tax for sole traders in France
+- Business tax for micro-enterprises in France

-- Business tax for mirco-enterprises in France
+- Corporate tax rates in France

-- French VAT (TVA)
+- VAT in France